mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 // BUG: Open File can give a really long filename (should remove the Label/Label# and " - ", like in the song list)
 // BUG: Windows only -- Alt-F and Alt-M shortcuts don't work, second keys are being swallowed by HandleKeypress(), before
 //   the menus get them.
+// BUG: some songs are not tempo-detected correctly (e.g. Possum Sop Long Play).
+Provide override to 100%?
+As menu item?

 ===========================
 Mike's current TODO list (lower priority):